ENCODE-DCC/accession/README.rst

     $ gcloud auth login --no-launch-browser
     $ gcloud auth application-default login --no-launch-browser

-| Finally, it is highly recommended to set the DCC_LAB and DCC_AWARD environment
+| In addition, it is highly recommended to set the DCC_LAB and DCC_AWARD environment
   variables for ease of use.
 These correspond to the lab and award identifiers given by the ENCODE portal, e.g. ``/labs/foo/`` and ``U00HG123456``, respectively.